To protect your privacy, you will be logged out within 5 minutes due to inactivity.

 There are challenges to consumer integration, which can include stigma and discrimination, boundary issues, stress, burnout, and financial and scheduling concerns.
 (Consumer Practitioners in PATH-funded Programs, 2006).
 Ethical concerns like confidentiality and setting and maintaining appropriate boundaries can be complex challenges when people work as staff or volunteers at the same agency from which they concurrently receive services.
 Some successful strategies employed by PATH programs to address these challenges include: creating consumer-designated positions; involving people with experiences of homelessness in governance; allowing flexible scheduling; and participating in trainings to support an agency-wide recovery-orientation (Portraits of Commitment, 2008).

-member recommended this.
+members recommended this.

 Click here to recommend.